-If you've used Consul, you may have heard of the Raft consensus algorithm it uses.
+If you've used HashiCorp Consul or Nomad, or maybe you've used Vault's integrated storage, you may have heard of the Raft consensus algorithm they use.
 This talk will explain Raft in plain english.

 Consensus is a fundamental problem in our distributed systems to achieve system reliability.
 The Raft consensus algorithm sets out to solve this problem, in a different approach than the first solution, Paxos.
 But how does Raft make decisions, and why should anyone trust it?

-This talk will break down Raft and perhaps give you some more understanding as to why HashiCorp chose it for Consul's consensus protocol.
+This talk will break down Raft and perhaps give you some more understanding as to why HashiCorp chose it for Consul and Nomad's consensus protocol.

 I subtitled this, Your Tidal Wave of Information, because most of what I'm going to tell you isn't really going to stick.
 But you might fall in love with an idea here and you can go home and research it yourself.